 The one-dimensional model predicts that all evangelical Christians believe in young earth creationism.
 Instead, we see them embracing a wide spectrum of scientific viewpoints, from the geocentric view of Gerardus Bouw, and the young earth creationism of Ken Ham, Kent Hovind and Henry Morris, to the fairly recent "intelligent design" model of William Dembski and Phillip Johnson, and the "Biologos" model of a God-ordained process of natural selection described by Francis Collins and Darrell Falk.
 Even noteworthy evangelical religious leaders, including Billy Graham, Jack Hayford, and Philip Yancey, have gone on record to say that modern science, including discoveries of evidence for biological evolution, are fully compatible with Christian faith and the integrity of scripture.

 Conversely, we find that scientific viewpoints, at least those in the upper half of the chart, are represented by a wide range of religious affiliations.
-"Intelligent design" (which has only been around since the mid-1990s) has spokespersons ranging from conservative Del Tackett (of the "Truth Project" series) to Jewish comedian Ben Stein and agnostic conspiracy theorist David Berlinski (both of the movie "Expelled").² And when it comes to Darwinian natural selection (supposedly the domain only of ardent atheists such as Richard Dawkins), we find that one of Darwin's biggest promoters (who was largely responsible for promoting Darwin's theories in the United States) was botanist Asa Gray, who was also one of the founders of the Christian movement known as "fundamentalism".
+"Intelligent design" (which has only been around since the mid-1990s) has spokespersons ranging from conservative Del Tackett (of the "Truth Project" series) to Jewish comedian Ben Stein and agnostic conspiracy theorist David Berlinski (both of the movie "Expelled").² And when it comes to Darwinian natural selection (supposedly the domain only of ardent atheists such as Richard Dawkins), we find that one of Darwin's biggest promoters (who was largely responsible for promoting Darwin's theories in the United States) was botanist Asa Gray, whose faith was rooted deeply in the tenets that would later become the basis of Christian fundamentalism.

 For those of you who have always assumed, based on your religious or scientific training, the one-dimensional model of faith and science, I hope this gives you a new way to think about your world view.
 "It gave me something to think about" is probably the most frequent comment I get about my blog.
 If that's the case, I'm achieving my goal.
 We don't discover truth by just parroting what we've been taught by previous generations.